 If agreed upon in writing, our firm will manage account(s) for portfolio management clients that are held at a custodian that is not directly accessible by our firm using the Pontera Held Away Order Management System ("Pontera").
 Pontera allows our firm to view and manage these held away accounts.
 Our firm will charge an annual advisory fee of 0.75% for any held away accounts managed through Pontera.
+Please note that the Pontera service is not available to Oregon residents.
 The advisory fee will be charged on a pro-rata annualized basis quarterly in advance based on the value of your held away account on the last day of the previous quarter.